tlorans/commo_factors/commo_factors/docs/docs/priced_factors.md

 ### Commodity futures data

+#### Futures Data from Yahoo Finance

+Yahoo Finance provides daily prices of nearest futures contracts, specifically what they call **continuous front-month futures** for commodities (e.h., `CL=F` for WTI Crude Oil).
+These are automatically rolled contracts and do not represent a specific maturity date.

 In this section, we will download and process commodity futures data using the `yfinance` library and convert it to a Polars DataFrame.
 We will then save the data in Parquet format for further analysis.